jenkinsci/gitlab-plugin/README.md

 ## Gitlab Configuration

-GitLab 8.1 has implemented a commit status API, you need an extra post-build step to support commit status.
+You need an extra post-build step to support commit status.

 * In GitLab go to your repository's project *Settings*
     * Click on *Web Hooks*